fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-ipm-icinga-agentless.md

 ### Stop Icinga2 service

-Since we reconfigure Icinga2, we first need to stop the service with the following command:
+In this codelab we need to reconfigure Icinga2.
+First, stop the Icinga2 service with the following command:

 ```
 sudo systemctl stop icinga2
 ```

-Check the service status with the following command:
+Next, check the status of the service with the following command:

 ```
 sudo systemctl status icinga2